 Jason Knapp, CCI, CMI-Spanish

-Jason is a certified court and medical interpreter for Spanish working freelance in Louisville, KY.
+Jason is a certified court and medical interpreter for Spanish working freelance in the Louisville, KY area.
 He spent 19 years as a full-time Spanish (monolingual) volunteer in the U.S. and Latin America before becoming a professional interpreter and translator.
-He is enthusiastic about learning and helping others which is why he continues to dedicate, on average, 70 hours a month as a volunteer serving the Latino community in Louisville, in addition to his work with KITA.
+He is enthusiastic about learning and helping others which is why he continues to dedicate, on average, 70 hours a month as a volunteer serving the Hispanic community in Kentucky and southeastern Indiana, in addition to his work with KITA.

 Lynn Fors, M.A., CHI